d2l-ai/d2l-en/chapter_optimization/convexity.md

 $$\lambda f(x) + (1-\lambda) f(x') \geq f(\lambda x + (1-\lambda) x').$$

-To illustrate this let us plot a few functions and check which ones satisfy the requirement.
+To illustrate this let's plot a few functions and check which ones satisfy the requirement.
 Below we define a few functions, both convex and nonconvex.

 ```{.python .input}